dojot/pep-kong/README.md

 PEP-Kong expects a running PDP with a REST-JSON API.
-The component  [PDP-ws](https://github.com/dojot/pdp-ws) is fully compatible with PEP-Kong

 PEP-Kong expects JWT authentication.
-The JWT must have a field named 'profile', representing the user role.
+If the configuration 'pdpMode' is set to 'JSON_XACML', the JWT must have a field named 'profile', representing the user role.

-The component [auth](https://github.com/dojot/auth) generates PEP-Kong compatible JWT tokens.
+The component [auth](https://github.com/dojot/auth) is fully compatible with PEP-Kong

 PEP-Kong  doesn't validate JWT signature.
-Kong have a nice pre-installed plugin for this task: [ JWT-Kong](https://getkong.org/plugins/jwt/)
+Kong have a nice pre-installed plugin for this task: [JWT-Kong](https://getkong.org/plugins/jwt/)

 Now, you should configure what endpoints PEP-Kong (and JWT-Kong) should guard.
 If you are using PEP-Kong with Dojot, run the configuration script
 ```shell
 ./kong.config.sh
 ```